 A number of solutions are possible to address the competing interests of the franchisor and the sub-franchisor regarding the size of the territory.
-It is possible for the franchisor to grant the sub-franchisor contingent rights to other territories in addition to the initial territory, to permit the sub-

-6 See Chapter 6, Section A "Pilot Operations". franchisor to expand its territory if certain conditions are satisfied, or to give the sub-franchisor a right of first refusal when the development of additional territories is considered.
+It is possible for the franchisor to grant the sub-franchisor contingent rights to other territories in addition to the initial territory, to permit the subfranchisor to expand its territory if certain conditions are satisfied, or to give the sub-franchisor a right of first refusal when the development of additional territories is considered.
 It should be noted that when these rights are given, they substantially limit the franchisor's possibilities to permit qualified and interested third parties to develop the additional territory.